opa334/Dopamine/BaseBin/jailbreakd/README.md

-# Fugu15Max Base Binaries
+# Dopamine Base Binaries

 ## jailbreakd

 ### Supported

-Fugu15 -> jailbreakd:
+Dopamine -> jailbreakd:
 - XPC call to jailbreakd, make it create a thread and return it